Applicant Guidelines for 2014-2015

 - Students are eligible for only one student travel grant per year.

 - A brief follow-up report is required.
+The follow-up report is required prior to the processing of reimbursement.

 While the Mentoring Committee may review and tentatively approve an application for a conference/meeting, final mentoring allocations will not be made before 60 days ahead of the event to assure that all students attending the meeting are fully considered based on their presenter/non-presenter status and whether or not they have already received a mentoring award for the current fiscal year.